 - "Coronavirus: 'I Just Wish It Was Something Else That Took Him,'" Rodney Edwards, The Irish Times; April 12, 2020

-Dear President Trump and the U.S. Department of Health and Human Services,
+Dear President Biden and the U.S. Department of Health and Human Services,

 Our nation’s essential workers have been required to continue working during the COVID-19 epidemic.
 They did not choose this fight, but they have admirably gone on serving their communities.
 They have been as careful as possible, but many have still ended up falling ill due to a lack of protective equipment and procedures, and some have even perished.